Fun Things To Do (on the French Riviera)

-There are many things to do while visiting the French Riviera, and if you’re looking for ideas, Iconic Riviera will fill you in on the very best places to find whatever you’re looking for.
-Here are a few favorites:
+There are many fun things to do while visiting the French Riviera, and if you’re looking for ideas, this guide will fill you in on the very best places and activities.
+Here are our favorites:

 Go Sightseeing and Shopping

-Sight-seeing in the Old Towns and gardens must be always on your list of activities.
+Sight-seeing in the Old Towns is endlessly enjoyable.
 Dramatic, diverse, and picturesque, this area is home to numerous ‘villages perchés’; ancient hillside towns packed with thriving communities, where secluded luxury blends with history.
 Such unique enclaves of inspiration indeed project an inimitable pull, ready to enchant and beguile the senses of those who come to explore.

 These charming towns are filled with boutiques, souvenir-shops, arts-and-crafts galleries.
+Keep in mind that on Sundays most of the smaller boutiques are closed.
+The same goes for restaurants, which may also be closed Mondays.
 This guide to the most charming places & towns will get you started, or make a beeline to the best places to go shopping.
-Major department stores and grocery shops may be open Sundays, but most of the smaller boutiques and markets are closed.
-The same goes for restaurants, which may also be closed Mondays.

 See Some Famous Art